-- If your child already has a wart, picking it or scratching it can result in more warts on the body.
+- If your child already has a wart, picking or scratching it can result in more warts on the body.

 Symptoms Of Warts On Kids

 Warts do not appear overnight.
 The virus finds a place to settle on the skin and thrives slowly.
 By the time it develops into a full-grown wart that is significantly big and visible, it could be months, sometimes a year.
-Here is how you can pinpoint a wart.
+Here is how you can identify a wart.

 - Warts are pinkish in color and can be shiny, flat or rough lumps.